websight-io/docs/docs/docs/developers/development/wcm-mode/index.md

 ### HTL

-In Sling Scripting, including HTL, WCM mode can be tested by using the object provided at `wcmmode` key.
+In Sling Scripting, including HTL, WCM mode flags are available - can be used to evaluate conditions, i.e. in `data-sly-test`.

-The object allows testing if the current mode is the given mode.

 ```
 <sly data-sly-test="${wcmmode.disabled}">